I have been wearing braces for about 5 years now.

 It's super hard to make hijiki stew and other small things.

-But I can put up with this for the sake of beautiful braces, and once you get used to it, it's not that hard (although it is hard).
+But I can put up with this for the sake of clean braces, and once I get used to it, I can alleviate some of the pain (as painful as it is).

 And when I see that my braces are gradually getting better and better, it makes me feel like I'm doing my best, even though it's hard.